Design and main ideas

 Roots: Early 2011 design

 The program was developed from scratch, as a hobby experiment beginning in early 2011; the language started out as the most straightforward way I could get a trivial program to generate sounds and handle timing flexibly according to a script (some early examples are shown on the history page).
 While details (and further features) have been added and changed since, the core of the language remains similar.
-Consider the below line.
+Consider the below line (which also runs with modern versions).

 Wsin f440 t1.5